Cinnadenia: Ecology

 They grow in evergreen tropical forests.
 Species in less humid environment are smaller or less robust, with less abundant and thinner foliage and have oleifera cells that give trees a more fragrant aroma.
 It is present in the Himalayas Mountain cloud forest in Bhutan, Assam, Myanmar, and Vietnam.
 They grow also in evergreen lowlands tropical laurel forests.
 They do not form large stands, but rather small groups of trees with a density of up to one individual per five hectares.

 The ecological requirements of the genus are those of fog moisture precipitating almost continuously in a natural habitat, cloud-covered for much of the year.
 These species are found in tropical forests, subtropical temperate evergreen, or montane evergreen forests, which are a type of rainforest or cloud forest.
 The ecosystem is characterized by high humidity, no seasonal changes, and a wide variety of botanical and zoological species, but also highly fragile against external aggressions.
 The temperate evergreen and evergreen forests are typically multispecies with evergreen and hardwood trees, reaching up to 40 m in height.
 The forests are made up of laurel-leaved evergreen hardwood trees, harbouring a rich biota of understorey plants, invertebrates, birds, and mammals.
 It is present in tropical and subtropical montane rainforest, laurel forest, in the weed-tree forests in valleys, mixed forests of coniferous and deciduous broad-leaved trees, Tsuga forests; 2000–2600 m from northern Vietnam to the Himalayas.

 Cinnadenia species require continuously moist soil, and do not tolerate drought.

 The laurel trees falls within the broad-leaved forests; mid-montane deciduous forests; and high-montane mixed stunted forests.
-Some species growing to high altitude forests at 1500–3300 m.
+Some species growing to high elevation forests at 1500–3300 m.
 Three taxa are commonly found at tree line: an evergreen, needle-leaved gymnosperm (Abies pindrow Spach.), an evergreen, broad-leaved sclerophyllous oak (Quercus semecarpifolia Sm.), and a deciduous, broad-leaved birch (Betula utilis Don).

 Vernal flowering is common at this elevation in Central Himalaya.
-In general, in their elevational distribution and structural-functional attributes, these high-altitude forests are similar to other forests of cool temperate zones in Himalaya.
+In general, in their elevational distribution and structural-functional attributes, these high-elevation forests are similar to other forests of cool temperate zones in Himalaya.

 The most known trees are used by the timber industry.

 In 2025, the Cinnadenia malayana is on The Red List of Threatened Species as ‘Vulnerable’.